 In terms of stress, paid time off, vacation time and sick days, you’ll want to provide sufficient information on your company’s policies.
 When employees have access to these resources, they will feel more grateful for their employment.
 Resources for managing stress could take the form of online programs or access to support groups.

 Training, too, is a resource — and it’s an ongoing process.
 There will always be changes and updates to job roles and the workplace.
 Providing training for both new and current employees is a must to keep things running smoothly.
 This lets employees know they can rely on their job and return that commitment.
 Employees request and value training on similar levels to compensation.

 Harassment and discrimination policies are essential.
 No workplace should operate without these.
 Your place of employment can go above and beyond to lay out how and when an actionable response will happen.
 Once employees know they can receive the support and sensitivity they need, they will feel more loyal and respectful of their workplace.
 But this process must be handled with them in mind to ensure trust.

 Growth, for anyone in the company, is something to encourage, reward and celebrate.
 When someone makes an advancement upwards, it means they are dedicated to the company and its success.
 This alone exhibits how employees are loyal.
 But you can take it a step further to ensure that loyalty and growth continue to increase.

-You can do this in a number of ways.
+You can do this in several ways.
 First, you should celebrate employee milestones.
-When someone in your company achieves something, it should be cause for acknowledgment.
+When someone in your company achieves something, it should be cause for acknowledgement.
 They’re proud of their achievement and you should help the company recognize that goal.

 You can use rewards to encourage growth as well.
 A raise or promotion are rewards themselves, but you can also use rewards elsewhere.
 Completing a challenging project or landing a new client should warrant recognition or some form of motivation to keep going.
 This creates a cycle of taking a step towards improving every day.
 Appreciating staff will result in gratitude from them for the company.